Webinar invitation emails [steal my exact templates]

 Choosing the right webinar subject lines

 As with any subject line, there are three goals to focus on.
-Nail all three objectives and your emails will get opened.
+Nail all three objectives and your webinar invitation emails will get opened.

 Goal 1: Get noticed